 Sec.
-138515.
-For tax years 2022-2025, amends the Employer-Provided Child Care Credit to increase from 25% to 50% the percent of qualified child care expenditures that can be claimed as a credit and increase the maximum amount of the credit from \$150,000 to \$500,000.
+128510 138515.
+For tax years 2022-2025, amends the Employer- Provided Child Care Credit to increase from 25% to 50% the percent of qualified child care expenditures that can be claimed as a credit and increase the maximum amount of the credit from \$150,000 to \$500,000.
 Qualified child care resource and referral expenditures that can be taken into account each year are capped at \$1.5 million.
 (Current law allows a credit of 10% of such expenses.)

-Provisions related to the CDCTC, dependent care assistance programs, and a payroll tax credit qualified child care wages are not included.
+Provisions related to the Child and Dependent Care Tax Credit and dependent care assistance programs are not included.